Kimbohlovette/Trivia/README.md

 ## Code style
 Code style follows the PEP8 style guide

-## Quick method
+## Quick installation
 Install docker and docker-compose

 Clone the repository to your local machine with `git clone https://github.com/kimbohlovette/Trivia.git`

+Execute the command `cd Trivia` to move to the project directory.

-Move to the `Trivia` directory and run `docker-compose up` to start all trivia application services.
-That's the web app, server and the database.
+Run `docker-compose up` to start all trivia application services (database service, api service and the web service).

 Web server will be the web app will be available on `localhost:3000` and the backend is available `localhost:8080`.

-# Setting up each services individually without docker.
+## Setting up each services individually without docker.

 ## Prerequisites